jneem/blog/content/posts/linesweeper/index.md

 You can try to fix this by tweaking your intersection-finding code to also report almost-intersections, but it can be tricky to *consistently* turn almost-intersections into intersections across different path segments.
-For example, in the configuration above, it doesn't matter exactly which intersections we detect, but it's important that we see the B-C path as crossing the A segment exactly once.
+For example, in the picture above, it doesn't matter exactly which intersections we detect, but it's important that we see the B-C path as crossing the A segment exactly once.